curtisbucher/chess-tournament/README.md

 1. Prospective competitors clone this chess-tournament repo onto their local machine, using `git clone https://github.com/curtisbucher/chess-tournament`
 2. Competitor creates a folder in the `/competitors` directory that matches their github username exactly.
 For example, my own folder is be under `/competitors/curtisbucher`
-3. Competitors develope their chess engine in this user folder.
-We wanna see the best chess engines possible, so rules are pretty lax considering how you design your engine.
+3. Competitors develop their chess engine in this user folder.
+Currently, the only supported language is Python 3.
+We want to see the best chess engines possible, so rules are pretty lax considering how you design your engine.
 While you are developing your chess engine, developers can run `qualify.py [-q] <username>` to your engine against a random opponent, or use `tournament.py` to see how your engine stacks up against the competition.
 4. Once you, the developer, are happy with your chess engine, you will submit a pull request to branch `master ` of the  `chess-tournament` repository, where your PR will be run through a series of tests, to determine your engines eligibility.
 Your chess engine is eligible to play in tournaments if it
     * Doesn't break any of our (very few) rules.
     * And beats our default chess engine.
 (Don't worry it plays poorly)